shutter-network/shutter-keyper-deployment/README.md

-# Gnosis Keyper
+# Shutter Service Keyper

-This repository contains the docker compose configuration to run a gnosis Keyper.
+This repository contains the docker compose configuration to run a shutter service keyper.

 ## Prerequisites

-### Gnosis beacon and execution clients
+### Chain execution clients

-Keypers are required to have access to a Gnosis Chain [consensus client API](https://ethereum.github.io/beacon-APIs/).
+Keypers are required to have access to a the Chain's execution client API, where the shutter registry and keyperset manager contracts are deployed.
-If you need to host these, please refer to https://docs.gnosischain.com/node.
-Please note, that additional system requirements to run gnosis chain nodes are not part of the section below and need to be considered explicitly.

 ### System requirements